OliverB21/blog/_drafts/spotting-phishing-attacks.md

 3. **Stay Educated** - Every now and then, research the latest cyber security news and find out what methods attackers are using to attack the public.
 This will allow you understand how they work and how to secure your accounts.

 Thanks for reading.
-If you have any questions, or any interesting scam emails you'd like to share, feel free to use the contact form [here](https://oliverb21.github.io/blog/contact).
+If you have any questions, or any interesting scam emails you'd like to share, feel free to get in touch [here](mailto:oliverbouchier@proton.me).

 > *“The Special Investigative Panel on Abandoned Funds have expressed their displeasure over that endless transaction you have entered with those Banks with constant demand for more money, yet without positive conclusion”*